tomkins/cloud-init-vagrant/README.md

 ## Usage

-Create a new nocloud.iso file, and start Vagrant:
+Link to the desired example to execute, create a new nocloud.iso file, and start Vagrant:

 ```
-make
+make all
-vagrant up
 ```